Smoking a ham on your BBQ smoker? Here’s how long to smoke a raw ham, what temperature you need, and how to prepare it.

 Should I brine ham before smoking it?

 Brining is actually optional.
-Some people like to brine the ham before smoking, while others don't.
-Brining your cut will make it even juicer and tastier as brine plays an important role in retaining moisture as the meat cooks
+Some people like to brine the ham before smoking, some other don't.
+Brining your cut will make it even juicer and tastier as brine plays an important role in retaining moisture as the meat cooks.